1 Corinthians 13

-Though I speak with the tongues of men and of angels and have not love,
+Though I speak with the tongues of men and of angels and have

 I am become as sounding brass or a tinkling cymbal.

-And though I have the gift of prophecy and understand all mysteries and all knowledge,
+And though I have the gift of prophecy and understand all mysteries

-and though I have all faith so that I could remove mountains and have not love,
+and though I have all faith so that I could remove mountains and

 I am nothing.